Become A Mentor

 - Report any concerns to BITSS leadership

-- Serve as positive role model for program teens of young adult/professional life and behavior
+- Serve as a positive role model for program teens of young adult/professional life and behavior

 - Be able to relate to lived experiences of participants, as young women in their teens with TS

-Application Requirements: All interested applicants must complete the BITSS Mentor Application (below), which includes providing a resume and two references who can attest to the Mentor’s skills necessary for working with teens.
+Application Process: All interested applicants must complete the BITSS Mentor Application, which includes providing two references who can attest to Mentor’s skills.